UCLA Policy 132 : Workplace Violence Prevention

 For the purposes of this Policy:

-Workplace Violence behavior includes:
+Workplace Violence behavior also includes:

-Domestic Violence is abusive or Violent Behavior between individuals who have an ongoing or a prior intimate or family relationship that poses a threat to the workplace, this includes dating violence.
+Domestic Violence is abusive or Violent Behavior between individuals who have an ongoing or a prior intimate or family relationship that poses a threat to the Workplace, this includes dating violence.

 III.
 POLICY STATEMENT